artscorestudio/layout-bundle/Resources/doc/index.md

 $ composer require components/bootstrap "3.3.*"
 ```

 By default, Layout bundle use Less files directly.
-Enable Less by isntall it on your system and add it in your project's config.yml file.
+Enable Less by install it on your system and add it in your project's config.yml file.

 Less configuration on *nix operating systems :